RU3YKat/regex-tutorial/regex-email.md

 ### Character Classes

 A character class is represented by the opening and closing brackets, `[]`.
-They indicate a match to made with any of the enclosed characters.
+They indicate a match to made with any of the enclosed characters.<br>

 The regex above uses `[]` to denote the character class including:<br>
 `[`